janvanmansum/apache-jetty9-502-error/README.md

 Response status = HTTP/1.1 502 Bad Gateway
 ```

-When I repeat the above for Jetty 8 there was *no* error.
+When I repeated the above for Jetty 8 there was *no* error.